oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 6 Schemas

+Type definitions are collected into schema *modules*, and modules may be combined to form the *schema* supported by a device, application or service.

 # 7 Data Model Generation
-A JADN schema can be combined with a set of serialization rules to produce a DM, a schema applicable to the serialized data format.
+A JADN schema combined with serialization rules defines a data model, a concrete schema that validates instances in the specified data format.

 # 8 Operational Considerations
 * Serialization (bulk vs pull)